athreesh/folder-kg/README.md

-# Desktop Knowledge Graph Tool
+# Folder Knowledge Graph

-A Go-based tool that analyzes files in a directory and creates a knowledge graph based on content similarities.
+A Go-based tool that analyzes files in a directory and creates a knowledge graph based on content similarities using the Anthropic API.

 ## Features

-- Analyzes multiple file types (.ipynb, .pdf, etc.)
+- Analyzes multiple file types
-- Uses Anthropic API for content summarization and similarity calculation
+- Uses Anthropic API (Claude) for content summarization and similarity calculation
-- Interactive file selection mode
 - Outputs graph in DOT format for visualization
+- Customizable system prompt for AI analysis

 ## Prerequisites